MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/unit-tests-introduction.md

 The `SampleBarChartDataBuilder` class extends `TestDataViewBuilder` and implements abstract method `getDataView`.

-When you put data into data field buckets, Power BI produces a categorical dataview object based on your data.
+When you put data into data field buckets, Power BI produces a categorical `dataview` object based on your data.

 ![](./media/FieldsBuckets.png)

 In unit tests, you don't have Power BI core functions to reproduce it.
-But you need to map your static data to categorical dataview.
+But you need to map your static data to categorical `dataview`.
 And `TestDataViewBuilder` class will help you in it.

 [Read more about DataViewMapping](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/DataViewMappings.md)